With so many university courses to pick from, deciding what to study can be a long process, so make a start by narrowing down your degree options

 You can also find suitable degrees through online course providers such as The Open University and FutureLearn.

-For example, a six-year, part-time honours degree from The Open University costs £3,636 per year (2024/25) - £21,816 in total.
-By studying part time, you'll save roughly half what you would if you enrolled at a campus-based institution.
+For example, a six-year, part-time honours degree from The Open University costs £3,892 per year (2025/26) - £23,352 in total.
+To complete the degree within three years (full time), you'll pay £7,784 per year.

 Can I go to university as a mature student?

 Yes.
 If you're looking to study an undergraduate course after you've turned 21 and have had a period away from full-time education, you'll now be classed as a mature student.
-For Masters degrees, this relates to those over 25 at the start of their course.

-Nearly half (48%) of undergraduates at Universities UK (UUK) member institutions were classed as mature students in 2021/22 (2023 report).
+According to a 2023 report from Universities UK (UUK), nearly half (48%) of undergraduates at its member institutions were classed as mature students in 2021/22.

 There are many reasons why you may wish to return to education after a break, and with more flexibility than ever in terms of part-time and distance learning options, it's possible to balance your work or other commitments with your studies.

 While you may hold A-levels or other qualifications that would make you eligible to apply for your first degree course, some mature students do not have anything to fall back on.
-The Access to HE diploma mentioned above can help to bridge that gap, while your work or life experiences will also hold you in good stead.

 If you've already achieved a first degree, there's nothing stopping you from going to university as a mature student and focusing on a new subject area.